How can CBT help with COVID-19 concerns?

 How can I work when I am anxious?

-How can I make big decisions right now?
+Am I able to make big, rational decisions right now?

 How do I see the opportunities in a crisis?